ls1intum/Themis/docs/analysis/ui.rst

 The current design is shown below.
 Starting with the course view, the tutor sees all exercises a course contains as well as the corresponding information.
 Within each exercise, general statistics about the exercise are provided alongside with the open submissions.
 While assessing, the tutor can give feedback using correction guidelines.
-An overview of all feedback is listed in the correction sidbar (right side).
+An overview of all feedback is listed in the correction sidebar (right side).
 Before finishing the assessment, the tutor can either save or submit the current feedback.